Memphis PGY1 Pharmacy Residency

 • General Orientation

-• Cardiology (Acute or Transitions of Care)
+• Cardiology (Acute Care or Critical Care)

 • Critical Care (Medical/Surgical, Cardiac, or Neuro)